BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

    2). %quantile scaling.
-This form of scaling is very similar to min-max, with one difference: the channels are not only scaled to values between 0-1, but extremely bright cells (those above a provided quantile threshold) are not allowed to influence the distribution of data.
-Specifically, any cells with higher values than the value at the provided quantile (often 99.9%, but can be chosen by the user) will be reduced to that quantile value.
+This form of scaling is very similar to min-max, with one difference: the channels are not only scaled to values between 0-1, but extremely bright cells (those above a provided quantile threshold) do not influence the distribution of data as much.
+Specifically, any cells with higher values than the value at the provided quantile (often 99.9%, but can be chosen by the user) will all be set == 1.
 This can help deal with extremely bright outlier cells in the data, while still provided the benefit of min-max scaling by placing all the channels in the range 0-1.